Cxlys/ZooRepoApp/README.md

 Please select an option:
 1. List all pens
 2. Select a pen
+3. Add a pen
+4. Save your zoo
+5. Load a zoo
 X. Exit the application
 ```

 ## Design Principles
 This project looks to demonstrate several key programming concepts, such as polymorphism (through overriden animal behaviour), abstraction (with core methods exposed with interfaces), encapsulation (by hiding zoo logic in the ZooRepository class) and inheritance (via the hierarchy of Animal types).
+Furthermore, Factory design patterns are used for the generic typing used in the Pen<T> class.

-It also shows a strong separation of concern, with each part of the process (Zoo -> Main Menu, ZooRepository -> Pens Menu, Pen -> Animals Menu).,
+It also shows strong separation of concerns, with each part of the process being modular (Zoo -> Main Menu, ZooRepository -> Pens Menu, Pen -> Animals Menu), aiding seamless editing and updates.